laravel/lumen-docs/testing.md

    	$response = $this->call('POST', '/user', ['name' => 'Taylor']);

+#### JSON Validation Errors

-If you wish to use `assertJsonValidationErrors` then you will need to pass null as the response key as lumen sets the errors at the root of the response by default:
+If you are using the `assertJsonValidationErrors` method, you should pass `null` as the response key that contains the response's error message.
+Unlike Laravel, Lumen returns errors at the root of the returned JSON object:

     public function testApplication()
     {
     	$response = $this->call('POST', '/user', ['name' => null]);

-    	$response->assertJsonValidationErrors('name', null);
+    	$response->assertJsonValidationErrors('name', $responseKey = null);
     }

 <a name="working-with-databases"></a>